mayadata-io/oep-e2e/master_plan/Functional_testing/Authentication.md

 **tcid**            **Test case name**
-aula01        Administrator can login.
+aula01        administrator can login.
-aula02        User can signup using local auth
+aula02        user can signup using local auth